Table of contents

 #1.
 Blaze.tech: Best for Customized Messaging and Software

-Blaze is a no-code development platform for building web applications.
-You can create medical messaging apps, scheduling systems, healthcare inventory trackers, and data dashboards.
+What it does: Blaze is a no-code development platform for building web applications, with the option for a done-for-you service with their own expert engineers.
+You can create, or have created by them, medical messaging apps, scheduling systems, healthcare inventory trackers, and data dashboards.
+And it’s all on HIPAA-enabling, HITRUST e1 certified infrastructure.

 Features

-• Guided onboarding and support: When you sign up, Blaze’s implementation team guides you through its HIPAA-compliant builder interface step-by-step.
+- Guided onboarding and support: When you sign up for the enterprise plan, Blaze’s implementation team guides you through its HIPAA-compliant builder interface step-by-step.
 They help configure your messaging platform, publish it, and provide ongoing support.

 Pricing